-Exelixis’ internal development efforts are primarily focused on cabozantinib, a targeted agent that inhibits the activity of multiple receptor tyrosine kinases including MET, VEGFRs, and RET.
+Exelixis’ internal development efforts are primarily focused on cabozantinib, a targeted agent that inhibits the activity of receptor tyrosine kinases including MET, VEGFRs, and RET.
 These receptor tyrosine kinases are involved in both normal cellular function and in pathologic processes such as oncogenesis, metastasis, tumor angiogenesis, and maintenance of the tumor microenvironment.
 Exelixis has worldwide rights to cabozantinib, which we believe could have the potential to treat a wide variety of cancers.

 Cabozantinib is the subject of a broad, global clinical development program that includes approximately 45 ongoing or planned clinical trials.
 Exelixis is sponsoring multiple randomized phase 3 trials, including METEOR in metastatic renal cell cancer and CELESTIAL in advanced hepatocellular cancer.